 Here are some circumstances where you may want to paraphrase:

 When doing this, there are a few steps you can follow:

 1. Identify the information you want to use

 2. Choose the main idea that is relevant to your essay

 3. Introduce the author in the sentence and include the source if it's relevant.
 Here are a few ways to do this:

 4. Summarize the information in your own words!
 It helps to change any keywords that you can and restructure the sentence order from the original.
-You don't want your writing to sound too similar to the original, because otherwise, it isn't a paraphrase.
+You don't want your writing to sound too similar to the original, or it isn't a paraphrase.

 Examples of paraphrasing:

 The library at Stephen F. Austin is home to the AARC, which provides tutoring to students in the fields of math, business, science, liberal arts, and writing.
 Through the AARC, students can use weekly one-on-one sessions, walk-in assistance, and online essay revisions.
 This tutoring is free of charge to all current students.